-- 52. (1) The Office of the Ombud must prepare and submit to the Minister an annual report as determined in the rules within six months after the end of the financial year of the Office of the Ombud. - (2) The annual report referred to in subsection (1) must include the following documents: - (a) The audited financial statements prepared in terms of this Act;

-(b) the report of the Auditor-General prepared in terms of this Act;

-- (c) a report of the activities undertaken in terms of the functions of the Ombud set out in this Chapter; and - (d) a statement of the progress made during the preceding year towards achieving the objects of this Chapter. - (3) The Minister must table in Parliament each annual report submitted in terms of this Chapter.
+- (1) The Office of the Ombud must prepare and submit to the Minister an annual report as determined in the rules within six months after the end of the financial year of the Office of the Ombud. - (2) The annual report referred to in subsection (1) must include the following documents: - (a) The audited financial statements prepared in terms of this Act; - (b) the report of the Auditor-General prepared in terms of this Act; - (c) a report of the activities undertaken in terms of the functions of the Ombud set out in this Chapter; and - (d) a statement of the progress made during the preceding year towards achieving the objects of this Chapter. - (3) The Minister must table in Parliament each annual report submitted in terms of this Chapter.

-LEGAL PRACTITIONERS' FIDELITY FUND
+CHAPTER 6 LEGAL PRACTITIONERS' FIDELITY FUND (ss 53-83)

-Part 1 20

-Establishment of Fund and founding provisions
+Part 1 Establishment of Fund and founding provisions (ss 53-60)

-Continued existence of Attorneys Fidelity Fund
+53 Continued existence of Attorneys Fidelity Fund

-- 53. (1) Despite the provisions of section 119, the Attorneys Fidelity Fund established by section 25 of the Attorneys Act continues to exist as a juristic person under the name Legal Practitioners' Fidelity Fund. - (2) The Fund acts through the Board.
+- (1) Despite the provisions of section 119, the Attorneys Fidelity Fund established by section 25 of the Attorneys Act continues to exist as a juristic person under the name Legal Practitioners' Fidelity Fund. - (2) The Fund acts through the Board.

-Revenue of Fund
+54 Revenue of Fund

-- 54. The Fund consists of- - (a) each amount which, immediately prior to the date referred to in section 120(4), is or was payable to or held on account of the Fund, and which is paid 30 on or after such date of commencement; - (b) annual contributions paid by applicants for the issue of Fidelity Fund certificates and any interest on, or penalties in respect of, overdue contributions; - (c) interest paid to the Fund in terms of this Act; - (d) income obtained from investments of the Fund; - (e) money recovered by or on behalf of the Fund in terms of this Act; - (f) money received by or on behalf of the Fund from any insurer; - (g) any other money lawfully paid into the Fund; and - (h) any other money accruing to the Fund from any other source.
-40
+The Fund consists of-

+- (a) each amount which, immediately prior to the date referred to in section 120 (4), is or was payable to or held on account of the Fund, and which is paid on or after such date of commencement; - (b) annual contributions paid by applicants for the issue of Fidelity Fund certificates and any interest on, or penalties in respect of, overdue contributions; - (c) interest paid to the Fund in terms of this Act; - (d) income obtained from investments of the Fund; - (e) money recovered by or on behalf of the Fund in terms of this Act; - (f) money received by or on behalf of the Fund from any insurer; - (g) any other money lawfully paid into the Fund; and - (h) any other money accruing to the Fund from any other source.

-Liability of Fund
+55 Liability of Fund

-55. (1) The Fund is liable to reimburse persons who suffer pecuniary loss, not exceeding the amount determined by the Minister from time to time by notice in the Gazette, as a result of theft of any money or other property given in trust to a trust account practice in the course of the practice of the attorney or an advocate referred to 45 in section 34(2)(b) as such, if the theft is committed-
+(1) [sic] The Fund is liable to reimburse persons who suffer pecuniary loss, not exceeding the amount determined by the Minister from time to time by notice in the Gazette, as a result of theft of any money or other property given in trust to a trust account practice in the course of the practice of the attorney or an advocate referred to in section 34 (2) (b) as such, if the theft is committedexcluding a curator to a financial institution in terms of the Banks Act, 1990 (Act 94 of 1990) or a liquidator of a mutual bank in terms of the Mutual Banks Act, 1993 (Act 124 of 1993).

-- (a) by an attorney in that practice or advocate, or any person employed by that practice or supervised by that attorney or advocate; - (b) by an attorney or person acting as executor or administrator in the estate of a deceased person; or - (c) by an attorney or person employed by that attorney who is a trustee in an insolvent estate or in any other similar capacity, excluding a curator to a financial institution in terms of the Banks Act, 1990 (Act No. 94 of 1990) or a liquidator of a mutual bank in terms of the Mutual Banks Act, 1993 (Act No. 124 of 1993).
+- (a) by an attorney in that practice or advocate, or any person employed by that practice or supervised by that attorney or advocate; - (b) by an attorney or person acting as executor or administrator in the estate of a deceased person; or - (c) by an attorney or person employed by that attorney who is a trustee in an insolvent estate or in any other similar capacity,

-Limitation of liability of Fund
+56 Limitation of liability of Fund